dougeby/IntuneDocs/intune/quickstart-set-password-length-android.md

 ---
 # required metadata

-title: Quickstart - Set the required password length for Android devices
+title: Quickstart - Set a required password length for Android devices
 titlesuffix: Microsoft Intune
-description: In this quickstart you will use Microsoft Intune to set the length of the password required for Android devices.
+description: In this quickstart you will use Microsoft Intune to set a length of the password required for Android devices.
 keywords:
 author: Erikre
 ms.author: erikre